 - The MDF provides a perfectly glossy finish, something solid timber cannot do

-Although these doors are solid, each component is not made up of just timber.
-A more modern method, multiple layers of timber are layered in different directions glued together for extra strength.
+Although these doors are solid, each component is not made of just timber.
+In a more modern method, multiple layers of timber are layered in different directions glued together for extra strength.

 - The best value for money